-Erik Nelson is the director of A Gray State.
+Erik Nelson is the director of The Cold Blue, which airs on HBO on June 6, and the 2017 documentary A Gray State.
 He is the producer of Werner Herzog’s award-winning documentaries Grizzly Man, Encounters at the End of the World, Into the Abyss and Cave of Forgotten Dreams.
 His previous work as a director includes the Harlan Ellison documentary, Dreams with Sharp Teeth, which premiered at SXSW in 2008.
 (Photo by Galen Fletcher, courtesy Walker Art Center, Minneapolis.)

 It’s not easy speaking to the dead.

 But it seems that it has become my day job.